-Lac [dye] - An insect indigenous to Asia, Lacs are cultivated on local host trees.
+Lac [dye] - an insect indigenous to Asia, Lacs are cultivated on local host trees.
 They secrete and cover themselves in a resin that used to make a dye that ranges from light pinks to deep scarletts.
 Lac resin is also widely used to make lacquer, shellac, and pigments for painting.

 Laleh Abbassi (Medachyl) [design element] - Translated from Persian as “Tulip of Abbas” named after the Safavid Shah Abbas.
 This is a common border motif that is rendered as reciprocating trefoils in contrasting colors and usually utilized in the minor borders.
 Also known as dogtooth or Medachyl which means doorways.

-Mihrab [design element] - an architectural term that refers to the niche in the eastern wall of the mosque (the qibla) to signal the direction of Mecca for the faithful.
+Mihrab [design element] - an architectural term that refers to the niche in the wall of the mosque (the qibla) to signal the direction of Mecca for the faithful.
 In prayer rugs the mihrab makes up the central motif.
 The mihrab represents the gateway to paradise; its upward reach suggests a progression towards illumination.

-Mina Khani Design [design element] - One of the most prevalent Persian repeating designs after the Herati pattern.
+Mina Khani Design [technical term] - One of the most prevalent Persian repeating designs after the Herati pattern.
 The pattern is prevalent everywhere from the urban centers of Tabriz and Veramin to Kurdish village rugs and Turkmen trappings.
 It consists of a few alternating types of blossoms, which are connected by a system of either vine or lattice work, with minor flowers and more vines filling in the empty space.

-Mordant [dye] - A substance that allows the dye to permanently affix itself to the wool.
+Mordant [dye] - a substance that allows the dye to permanently affix itself to the wool.
 Common mordants used are iron, alum, sodium chloride, and urine.
 Different combinations of mordants and dyes will create an infinite variety of colors and shades.
 Derived from the Latin mordere, to bite.

 Persian Knot [technical term] - pile weaving technique also known as the Senneh knot or asymmetrical knot.
 Yarn is looped around one warp thread and then passed behind the neighboring warp thread, then brought out to the front.
 This technique makes it possible to weave rugs with a higher knot density, allowing for finer and more detailed curvilinear designs.

-Qashqa'i [rug, people] - The Qashqa’i are a Turkic people that reside primarily in southern Iran and have a long tradition as pastoral nomads.
+Qashqa'i [rug, people] - The Qashqa’i are a Turkic people that reside primarily in southern Persia and have a long tradition as pastoral nomads.
 The quality of their wool and weaving culture is well regarded and their rugs highly sought after by collectors.
 Hundreds of thousands of Qashqa’i still complete the migration from summer to winter quarters each year.

-Rya / Ryya [rug] - Literally translates to rug in Swedish and is a traditional Scandinavian textile woven in Denmark, Norway, Sweden and Finland.
+Rya [rug] - Literally translates to rug in Swedish and is a traditional Scandinavian textile woven in Denmark, Norway, Sweden and Finland.
 Originally intended as a bedding blanket, most Ryas have long shaggy piles.

 Slip-loop Pile [technical term] - a pile-weaving technique most often associated with Tibetan weavers.
 Yarn is looped around the warp and gauge rod, and then onto the next bit of warp, gauge rod, warp gauge rod, etc. Once a whole row of pile is looped around the rod, the loops are cut all at once which allows for work to progress quickly.
 There are many variations to this technique, with the major variation resulting in rugs with fringes on all four sides.

 Turkish Knot [technical term] - pile-weaving technique also known as the Ghiordes or symmetrical knot.
 Yarn is looped around two neighboring warp threads, then each end thread is looped around each warp thread and back out through the middle.

-Turkmen [rug, people] - The Turkmen are a nomadic people of Central Asia who live primarily in Turkmenistan, Iran, Afghanistan and Uzbekistan.
+Turkmen [rug, people] - The Turkmen are a nomadic people of Central Asia who live primarily in Turkmenistan, Persia, Afghanistan and Uzbekistan.
 Weaving is one of the primary aspects of Turkmen culture: the skill of weaving is both a valuable asset and respected profession.
 Their rugs utilize a distinct color palette with a field often dominated by a red to a reddish/brown or less commonly shades of purple.
 Turkmen weaving also has very distinct gul ornamentation and patterning as well as more strict graphical continuity than most other traditions.